 - ^a Tung N, Domchek SM, Stadler Z, et al. Counselling framework for moderate-penetrance cancer-susceptibility mutations.
 Nat Rev Clin Oncol 2017;13:581-588.
 See Discussion for further details regarding the rationale for different starting ages for breast screening. - ^b Couch FJ, Shimelis H, Hu C, et al. Associations between cancer predisposition testing panel genes and breast cancer.
 JAMA Oncol 2017;3:1190-1196. - ^c Lilyquist J, LaDuca H, Polley E, et al. Frequency of mutations in a large series of clinically ascertained ovarian cancer cases tested on multi-gene panels compared to reference controls.
-Gynecol Oncol 2017;147:375-380. - d Kurian A, Hughes E, Handorf E, et al. Breast and ovarian cancer penetrance estimates derived from germline multiple-gene sequencing results in women.
-Precis Oncol 2017:1:1-12. - e The following genes and others are found on some of the panels, but there is insufficient evidence to make any recommendations for breast MRI, RRSO, or RRMs; FANCC, MRE11A, or MUTYH heterozygotes; or RECQL4, RAD50, RINT1, SLX4, SMARCA4, or XRCC2. - f Screening and risk-reduction management is extrapolated from BRCA1/2 data based on levels of risk. - 9 May be modified based on family history (typically beginning screening 5-10 years earlier than the youngest diagnosis in the family but not later than stated in the table) or specific gene pathogenic/likely pathogenic variant. - h For women with pathogenic/likely pathogenic variants who are treated for breast cancer and have not had bilateral mastectomy, screening should continue as described. - i Recent data have demonstrated no significant association between pathogenic/likely pathogenic germline PMS2 variants and risks of Lynch syndrome cancers beyond colorectal and endometrial cancer (Ten Broeke SW, et al. J Clin Oncol;36:2961-2968).
+Gynecol Oncol 2017;147:375-380. - ^d Kurian A, Hughes E, Handorf E, et al. Breast and ovarian cancer penetrance estimates derived from germline multiple-gene sequencing results in women.
+Precis Oncol 2017;1:1-12. - ^e The following genes and others are found on some of the panels, but there is insufficient evidence to make any recommendations for breast MRI, RRSO, or RRM for: FANCC, MRE11A, MUTYH heterozygotes, RAD50, RECQL4, RINT1, SLX4, SMARCA4, or XRCC2; or for prostate cancer management for HOXB13. - ^f Screening and risk-reduction management is extrapolated from BRCA1/2 data based on levels of risk. - 9 May be modified based on family history (typically beginning screening 5-10 years earlier than the youngest diagnosis in the family but not later than stated in the table) or specific gene pathogenic/likely pathogenic variant. - ^h For women with pathogenic/likely pathogenic variants who are treated for breast cancer and have not had bilateral mastectomy, screening should continue as described. - i Keupp K, Hampp S, Hübbel A, et al. Biallelic germline BRCA1 mutations in a patient with early onset breast cancer, mild Fanconi anemia-like phenotype, and no chromosome fragility.
+Mol Genet Genomic Med 2019 Sep;7(9):e863; Domchek SM, Tang J, Stopfer J, et al. Biallelic deleterious BRCA1 mutations in a woman with early-onset ovarian cancer.
+Cancer Discov 2013;3:399-405. - ^j Recent data have demonstrated no significant association between pathogenic/likely pathogenic germline PMS2 variants and risks of Lynch syndrome cancers beyond colorectal and endometrial cancer (Ten Broeke SW, van der Klift HM, Tops CMJ, et al. Cancer risks for PMS2-associated Lynch synrome.
+J Clin Oncol;36:2961-2968).
 This study did not specifically evaluate pancreatic cancer in PMS2 carriers, but we should note that it is currently unclear if individuals with germline PMS2 variants have increased risk of pancreatic cancer, even though it is a Lynch syndrome gene.
-There are no data to quantify the strength of association between EPCAM and pancreatic cancer, but EPCAM is generally thought to have the same cancer risks/ penetrance as MSH2, given that pathogenic/likely pathogenic germline alterations in EPCAM induce constitutional silencing of MSH2.
+There are no data to quantify the strength of association between EPCAM and pancreatic cancer, but EPCAM is generally thought to have the same cancer risks/penetrance as MSH2, given that pathogenic/likely pathogenic germline alterations in EPCAM induce constitutional silencing of MSH2.